Party Roles and Composition in DnD 5e

 Is a Tank Fun?

-Being a good tank is kind of like playing bass: you can do some amazing work, but one of your biggest jobs is to make the whole band play better together.
-Being able to take or avoid huge amounts of damage can be fun, but tanking is also kind of a support role because it allows your back-line party members to do their thing without getting killed.
+Being a good tank is kind of like playing bass: you can do some amazing work, but your job is to make the whole band play better together.
+Taking or avoiding huge amounts of damage can be fun, but tanking is also kind of a support role because it allows your back-line party members to do their thing without getting killed.

 Good Tank Classes